 Also get a FREE high-protein vegan recipe eBook + weekly new recipes!
 Unsubscribe anytime.

-Arrange mushrooms in the air fryer basket and spray evenly with some oil.
+Step 5: Arrange mushrooms in the air fryer basket without overlapping.
+Spray evenly with oil.

 ✔Helpful tips

-- Serve immediately - Air fryer oyster mushrooms taste best right after cooking and might turn soft after sitting out for a while.
+- Best served immediately - Air-fried oyster mushrooms taste best when freshly cooked and might turn soft after some time.

 ❔Commonly asked questions